-Bhaktapur Durbar Square is a part of the ancient Newari city of Bhaktapur's (Bhadgaon or Khwopa-Newar ख्वप ) best known attractions.
+Bhaktapur Durbar Square is a part of the ancient Newari city of Bhaktapur (Bhadgaon or Khwopa-Newar ख्वप ).
 The square contains a royal palace that took center stage as one of three royal capitals during the 15th century in the Kathmandu Valley.
-Today Bhaktapur Durbar Square is just one of four main attractions within the old city known as "Bhaktapur".

 Durbar Square is completely traffic free making it a pleasant change from the rest of Nepal!

-Bhaktapur Durbar square was one of the least affected historical areas during the April 25th earthquake in Nepal however several of the older temples are currently reconstuction - do not dispair though as there's plenty more to see throughout all of Bhaktapur.
+Bhaktapur Durbar square was one of the least affected historical areas during the April 25th 2015 earthquake in Nepal however most of the older temples are now fully rebuilt!

 King Ari was the first to adopt the Malla name which means “wrestler” in Sanskrit indicating power, strength and skill.
 Throughout Bhaktapur you will find stone statues of wrestlers.

 Between 1200 AD and 1482 was the golden era for the Malla kings.
 Bhaktapur ruled the valley kingdom and it prospered well.
 After the death of King Jayayakshya Malla in 1482 Malla the valley was divided up into three kingdoms for his sons (Bhaktapur, Patan and Kathmandu).
 This period became known as “The period of the three kingdoms”.

 From then until the mid 18th century Bhaktapur and the valley saw many skirmishes and battles.
 However it was during this period that also saw a great rise in culture, trade, temple construction, artistry, architecture and language.
 Indeed it was during this period that the Nepali language was formed.